I have worked in the travel industry for several years, including in management. I have written travel guides, mainly about western Canada.

-There are hotels that don't rent to locals based on a prejudice that they will be problem guests.
-That kind of prejudice may or may not be legal depending on the location.
+Some hotels don't rent to locals based on a prejudice that they will be problem guests.
+That kind of prejudice may or may not be legal, depending on the location.
 However, the prejudice could still be taken as somewhat insightful.
 Have experiences fueled it?

 I don't believe in turning away customers that have a method of payment and identification based solely on where they live.
 Instead, the customer has to have a history at the hotel that warrants it.

 However, I think you will notice an increased likelihood of a domestic kind of drama with long-term guests relative to short-term ones.
 My recommendation is not to instantiate that assumption with anyone in a prejudicial way because it won't be 100% reliable by any stretch.
 Instead, be on increased alert with every one of your long-term guests.
 You will want to give the noise warnings out as soon as problems start instead of several days later.

 Other challenges could arise with longer-term guests.
 For instance, there can be differing taxation if the government starts to define them as tenants as opposed to hotel guests based on the length of their stays.
 They may also acquire different rights, but these are matters that each reader will have to look up locally.